spritzmatterorg/LM-Directory-Bruteforcing/README.md

 - [benchmarks.ipynb](benchmarks.ipynb) contains the code to run directory brute-force attack simulations (as described in the paper) using all the different attack methodologies.
 In addition to that, it is also possible to simulate the attack execution time by setting the supposed time that each request-response interaction takes and the number of available threads.
 - [general_stats_scripts.ipynb](general_stats_scripts.ipynb) contains the code to analyze and generate the statistics and the plots for the datasets features and attack simulation results.

+## How to use our code

-If you have any questions, please e-mail us.
+If you have any questions regarding the dataset or the code, please [send us an email](mailto:alberto.castagnaro@gmail.com).

 If you utilize this code, please cite us as follows: